Human Foods That Are Actually Good for Your Dog

-Many dog owners know that grapes and raisins can make their dog sick, but they don’t know which fruits are actually beneficial.
+Human food dogs can eat include many fruits.
+Most dog owners know that grapes and raisins can make their dog sick, but they don’t know which fruits are actually beneficial.
 If one fruit is toxic to your dog, you may fear that all fruits are poisonous.
 Luckily, that’s not the case.
 “Fruit can be a nutritious and tasty treat for your dog,” says Kelly Ryan, DVM, Director of Veterinary Services for the Animal Medical Center of Mid-America.
+So what human food can dogs eat?
 Here are your dog’s best options.

 “It is a health-food powerhouse, low in calories and packed with nutrients—vitamins A, B6, and C, and potassium,” according to The American Kennel Club.
 Watermelon is also a great snack to give your dog on a hot day, as it is mostly water.
 Pro tip: Freeze some watermelon cubes for your dog to make for an even better cool-down.

-Blueberries are absolutely packed with antioxidants, making them extremely healthy for man’s best friend.
+Blueberries are absolutely packed with antioxidants, making them extremely healthy for man’s best friend and one of the best human food dogs can eat.
 Depending on your dog’s size, however, choking might be a potential risk; try cutting up the berries for smaller dogs.

 Apples are light and delicious for both you and your dog.
 According to CesarsWay.com, they also provide fiber, vitamins A and C, omega-3, omega-6, antioxidants, flavonoids, polyphenols.
 “But make sure your dog doesn’t eat the apple seeds,” Dr. Ryan warns.
 “They are toxic!”
 Apple seeds actually contain small traces of cyanide.
 The human digestive system can easily filter this out, but the same is not true for canines.
 Look out for these signs your “healthy” dog is actually sick.